🔼The name Abel in the Bible

 That is, of course, unless in the context of the story, the name הבל (Abel I) was understood to be just an alternate spelling of the name אבל (Abel II), and meant Mourning (see below).
 Since the name of Cain has to do with acquisition, the Abel may have to do with sorrow, and the story of Adam and Eve is overly obvious more allegorical than historical, we can almost hear the words of the Preacher, who not only said "Vanity of vanities, all is vanity" (Ecclesiastes 1:2), but also, "increasing knowledge [Cain?] results in increasing pain [Abel?]"
 (Ecclesiastes 1:18).

 The name אבל is assigned only to locations; most of them with names that are constructions of which Abel is the first part.
 But there is one town that's called just Abel, or so it seems.
-The town called Abel occurs first in 1 Samuel 6:18, although most scholars agree that this is probably a text error and should read אבן, ('eben), meaning stone.
-Then there is a town named Abel in 2 Samuel 20:14 and verse 18, but in verse 15 the text speaks of Abel-beth-maacah.
+The town called Abel occurs first in 1 Samuel 6:18, although most scholars agree that this is probably a text error and should read אבן ('eben), meaning stone.
+Then there is a town named Abel in 2 Samuel 20:14 and 20:18, but in 20:15 the text speaks of Abel-beth-maacah.
 So either Abel and Abel-beth-maacah are adjacent and similarly named towns (like, say, Beverly and Beverly Farms in Massachusetts) or they are the same town known by a long, complete and a short, truncated name (like, say, Philadelphia a.k.a.
 Philly).
 We really don't know.

-The name Abel II comes from the root group אבל:
+The name Abel II comes from the verb אבל ('abel), to drive a stream:

 For a meaning of the name and name-element Abel II, BDB Theological Dictionary consistently reads Meadow.
 Jones' Dictionary of Old Testament Proper Names reads Mourning for Abel, but varies the interpretation of the compound names.
 NOBSE Study Bible Name List consistently reads Meadow.
 But if HAW Theological Wordbook of the Old Testament is correct, the name Abel means Stream or Brook.